coder/coder-desktop-macos/CONTRIBUTING.md

 ```

 This will use **XcodeGen** to create the required Xcode project files.
-The configuration for the project is defined in `Coder Desktop/project.yml`.
+The configuration for the project is defined in `Coder-Desktop/project.yml`.

 ## Common Make Commands